 BONJOUR, HELLO, KONNICHIWA, SALVETE, NI HAO, HOLA!
-At Payton, we are extremely proud of our designation as a World Language Academy, offering French, Japanese*, Latin, Mandarin and Spanish.
-As such, students at Payton take four (4) years of a World Language language as the norm. *Currently, Japanese is being offered only to students with prior experience.
+At Payton, we are extremely proud of our designation as a World Language Academy, offering French, Latin, Mandarin and Spanish.
+As such, students at Payton take four (4) years of a World Language language as the norm.

 All Modern World Languages at every level will be centered on overarching themes from the Advanced Placement and ACTFL’s Keys to Planning curricula, including Personal and Public Identities, Families and Communities, Contemporary Life, Beauty and Aesthetics, Science and Technology, Global Challenges, Well-Being, Exploring Time and Place, Creativity, and Discovery.

 The Latin curriculum will be centered on American Classical League standardsand the College Board’s Advanced Placement Latin (Vergil) Course.
 See https://www.aclclassics.org/uploads/assets/files/Standards_Classical_Learning.pdf.